 The European Masters in Landscape Architecture, otherwise known as EMiLA was launched in 2013.
 The programme brings together five internationally renowned schools of Landscape Architecture who centre their pedagogy on the development of world leading design thinking.

-EMiLA students spend their first and fourth semesters at their home school, and the second and third semesters studying Landscape Architecture at two of the EMiLA partners.
-You will be immersed in three very different environments, enriching your perspectives on Landscape Architecture and your development as a practitioner.
-You will gain from studying Landscape Architecture from technical, artistic and ecological perspectives, as well as at scales ranging from urban to large-scale agrarian.
+EMiLA students spend their first and fourth semesters at their home school, and the second and third semesters studying Landscape Architecture at two of the EMiLA partner institutions in Europe.
+As an EMiLA student, you will be immersed in three very different environments, enriching your perspectives on Landscape Architecture and your development as a practitioner.
+You will gain from studying Landscape Architecture from technical, artistic and ecological perspectives, as well as through a wide range of scales in both urban and rural environments.

 The EMiLA schools

 - École Nationale Supérieure de Paysage, Versailles (France)

 - Edinburgh School of Architecture and Landscape Architecture, University of Edinburgh (UK)

 - Fakultat fur Landschaft, Leibniz Universitat Hannover (Germany)

 - Éscola Technica Superior d’ Arquitectura de Barcelona, (Spain)

 - Find out more on the EMiLA website